Thank you for the offer, we have decided to cooperate with another supplier;

 And here is where the curse of knowledge stands in our way.

 The curse of knowledge is a psychological effect, which means that if we know something, we get the impression that others do too.
-[More about the curse of knowledge is written here]
+[More about the curse of knowledge is written here].
+This crucial development in understanding buyer psychology helps explain why so many promising negotiations fail.

 It usually takes harmless forms.
 When we watch the program “Who Wants to Be a Millionaire?” and we know the answer to the question, we are surprised that the player is even thinking about it.
 It’s so obvious, right?